ibm-cloud-docs/log-analysis/ingestion_key.md

 3. Identify the instance for which you want to get the ingestion key, and click **View ingestion key**.

-4. A pop up window opens where you can click **Show** to view the ingestion key.
+4. A window opens where you can click **Show** to view the ingestion key.

-## Getting the ingestion key through the IBM Log Analysis with LogDNA Web UI
+## Get the ingestion key through the IBM Log Analysis with LogDNA Web UI
 {: #logdna_ui}

 To get the ingestion key for an IBM Log Analysis with LogDNA instance by using the IBM Log Analysis with LogDNA Web UI, complete the following steps: